lenkiefer/lenkiefer.github.com/_posts/2016-02-28-house-price-trends.md

 <img src="{{ site.url }}/img/hpa2015q4/metro fmhpi 2015Q4.PNG" alt="House prices by metro" style="width: 650px;"/>

 We can also compare the metro level index in December 2015 to its pre-recession peak (map below).
-Much like with the state the central United States is generally above its pre-recession peak.
+Much like with the states the central United States is generally above its pre-recession peak.
 However, there are some interesting exceptions.
 California as a whole is 11 percent below its peak, but San Francisco and San Jose have surpassed their peaks.
 In general the coastal areas and metros bordering the Great Lakes are still well below their peaks.
 Overall, 34 percent of metros tracked are above their pre-recession peak.

 <img src="{{ site.url }}/img/hpa2015q4/metro relative to peak 2015q4.png" alt="House prices by metro" style="width: 650px;"/>

 ### Fastest growth in Florida, Nevada

 Out of the top ten fastest growing metro areas in year-over-year house price growth (see table below), seven are in Florida and the top two are in Nevada.
 Carson City is the fastest growing metro with year-over-year house price growth of 18.3 percent.
 However, Carson City is also 24.1 percent below its pre-recession peak.
+Prices in Reno have nearly doubled since reaching their bottom, but are still almost 20 percent below the pre-recession peak.

 <img src="{{ site.url }}/img/hpa2015q4/Metro top 10 FMHPI 2015Q4.PNG" alt="House prices by metro" style="width: 650px;"/>